daviddetorres/AI-as-role-master/rules-prompts.md

 </details>

 ## Social simulation game
 Social simulation game where the player navigates complex social environments, builds relationships, and manages social status.
+No combat or physical challenges, but a lot of dialogue and decision-making.

+Works great with any story, but especially with [real life](stories-prompts.md#real-life-based) based stories.

 <details>